mgoetz/StarTrekTimelinesSpreadsheet/README.md

 *NOTE*: you need to repeat this process about once every 2 weeks, as the access token expires after a set period of time.

 ## Generating the spreadsheet
-Once you got the access token, you can generate a spreadsheet by invoking the script with:
+Once you got the access token, you can generate a spreadsheet of your crew by invoking the script with:
 ```
 node sttsheet.js [access_token] > filename.csv
 ```